josh-perry/love-cookbook/content/guides/fundamentals/functions.md

 ```

 ## Callbacks

+{% abstract "A callback is a function that is passed to another function.
+The latter function will, at some point, call the callback, often while passing useful information." %}

 As we stated earlier, when we execute a function, we call that a <ins>function call</ins>.
 It's as if we're *calling* someone to help us with something.